powerhouse-inc/analytics-engine/docs-src/source/includes/memory.md

 # MemoryAnalyticsStore

 The `MemoryAnalyticsStore` is an `IAnalyticsStore` implementation that uses a an in-memory database as its storage mechanism.
 Under the hood, we load a WASM build of SQLite3.
-There is also an option to use an `IndexedDB` plugin for persistence.

 <aside class="notice">
-Please note that while the in-memory database may be used in server environments, the IndexedDB plugin is intended for browsers.
-See the <a href="#compatibility">Compatibility</a> section for details on which stores are intended for different environments.
+See the <a href="#compatibility">Compatibility</a> section for details on which stores are intended to be used in different execution environments.
 </aside>

 ## Construction

-The `MemoryAnalyticsStore` may be created with optional contructor arguments that may be helpful for debugging or metrics collection.
+The `MemoryAnalyticsStore` is simple to create.

 > Create with no arguments.